Productivity Tips for Working Smartly, Not Harder

-If you're overwhelmed at work and it's causing you undue stress, don't suffer in silence.
-Be transparent with your peers and supervisors.
-Untenable work situations can usually be alleviated if you communicate clearly what is going on.
+Don't suffer in silence if you're overwhelmed and it's causing you undue stress.
+Be transparent with your peers and supervisors, at least as much as possible.
+Untenable work situations can usually be alleviated if you communicate clearly about what's going on.

-And the sooner that you can inform your team members, the better.
-After being at your job for a while, you should be able to foresee workload issues.
-Nothing is worse than realizing—just before a huge deadline—that you won’t make it.
+The sooner you can inform your team members, the better.
+You should be able to foresee workload issues if you've been at your job for a while.
+Nothing is worse than realizing you won’t make it just before a huge deadline.

 The Bottom Line

-Ask for help.
-Don't be afraid to ask for help, if you need assistance with a project or help managing workplace stress.
+Ask for help: Don't be afraid to ask if you need assistance with a project or help managing workplace stress.

-Take a break.
-When you're feeling overwhelmed, a break of even a few minutes can help you refocus and get back on track.
+Take a break: A break of even a few minutes can help you refocus and get back on track when you're feeling overwhelmed.